 - We’re now using Swagger to publish APIs to our partners, allowing them to develop solutions that integrate seamlessly with ours.

-- Our image processing services began as Linux and Windows virtual machines, but have moved to Azure Service Fabric, and now we’re porting them to Kubernetes clusters.
-This basically means that we are finding simpler, more lightweight platforms upon which to run our image processing code.
+- Our image processing services began as Linux and Windows virtual machines but have moved to Azure Service Fabric, and now we’re porting them to Kubernetes clusters.
+As a result, we are finding simpler, more lightweight platforms upon which to run our image processing code.